ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • conductive hearing disorders

-• the potential destruction of nasal cartilage with septal perforation or development of the saddle nose Saddle nose in granulomatosis with polyangiitis (GPA)
+• possible destruction of nasal cartilage with septal perforation or development of the saddle nose Saddle nose in granulomatosis with polyangiitis (GPA)

 • lower respiratory tract disorders: